loschsoftware/dc/README.md

 After the compilation is completed, the directory ``build`` will contain the compiler executables.
 It is recommended to add this directory to the ``Path`` environment variable to allow access to the compiler from anywhere.

+You can also try out the language without downloading the compiler by using the online editor at [RyuGod](https://ryugod.com/pages/ide/dassie).

 ## Using the compiler
 Here is the classic "Hello World" program in Dassie:
 ````dassie